 These and other as yet untold episodes involved much time and effort; dancing to the tune of disingenuous investors is a serious and potentially dangerous distraction for a promising SME with limited resources.
 What Vultures overlook is the opportunity to make money whilst saving lives.
 This latter point has been fundamental to my reasons for persevering through thick and thin, for so long.

 With over 750 million urine tests conducted each year in the US and EU (not to mention other export territories), even at 1% of the market Forte Medical stands to be very successful whilst contributing to global public health.
-Our unique MedTech will soon add a digital, diagnostic Smart Peezy to the portfolio meeting the need for point of care technology.
+Our unique MedTech will soon add digital Peezy@home for personalised diagnostic care to the portfolio, meeting the need for remote point of care technology.
 A percentage of profit can be reinvested in new HealthTech and clinical research, creating a circle of integrity for everyone concerned not to mention benefits to the economy.

-With £1m investment needed now for scale-up, we seek healthcare-savvy investors who can assist with the identification and implementation of global licensing plans.
+With £2.5m Series A investment needed now for scale-up, we seek healthcare-savvy investors who can assist with the identification and implementation of global licensing plans.
 We are also ready to develop and commercialise our pipeline of five new and unique diagnostic devices.

 Forte Medical is in an excellent place; the hard work is done, evidence is irrefutable and growing sales in the UK and USA point to a beautiful future upwards curve.
 Now we need real investment from honest, experienced people who understand our markets and our intent.
 If you are that investor, if you are fair and have integrity, I would like to meet you.